Picatout/spider_web/readme.md

 **An electronic sculpture**

-*A spider was sitting in the center of her web*
+*A spider was sitting at the center of her web*

 *Waiting for diner to be served*